cloudflare/cloudflare-docs/content/email-security/_partials/deployment/_journaling-connector.md

 12. Select **Next**.

 13. You need to validate the connector by using your tenant’s specific journaling address.
-To find this address, go to the [Cloud Email Security (formerly Area 1) dashboard](https://horizon.area1security.com/support/service-addresses) > **Support** > **Service Addresses page**.
+To find this address, go to the [Cloud Email Security dashboard](https://horizon.area1security.com/support/service-addresses) > **Support** > **Service Addresses page**.

     ![Validate the connector](/images/email-security/deployment/api-setup/journaling/step13-validate-email.png)